-- Workers are required to wear face coverings at all times.
-A drape that is form fitting under the chin is preferred. - Disposable gloves are required throughout the entire esthetic service and while performing cleaning and disinfection of all implements and surfaces after each client session. - Before leaving the treatment room, workers are required to remove and dispose of gloves, wash their hands or apply proper hand sanitizer, and use a paper towel or sanitizer wipe, to open and close the treatment room door while leaving the room. - All single use items, such as disposable wax collars, cotton, neck strips, and applicators are used once and immediately thrown away.
-Product samples, including make-up, must not be used at any time. - □ The trash bin has a lid and lined with a disposable plastic bag. - U Workers are required to wash their hands immediately upon finishing services. - Aerosol generating procedures such as steam or oxygen treatments should be discontinued.
-ADDITIONAL CONSIDERATIONS FOR MASSAGE SERVICES (NON-HEALTH CARE SETTINGS) - □ Clients are required to wash their hands before any services are provided. - □ The use of disposable face cradle covers and/or protecting the table, table warmers, bolsters, and other items with pillowcases that can be removed and replaced between each client are being used. - □ If providing facial massages or other hands-on work on the face, use non-latex gloves for this part of the treatment. - Do not perform facial massages if it requires removal of the client's face covering.
-Hand treatments are provided as the last part of the service. - U Workers are required to wash their hands immediately upon finishing massage services.

-ADDITIONAL CONSIDERATIONS FOR ELECTROLOGY SERVICES

-- Electrologists are required to wear face coverings at all times and use disposable gloves during the client's entire treatment. - Tweezers, rollers, and needle holder caps are properly cleaned and sterilized between each client. - The use of disposable probes that do not require a probe tip or can are used when possible.
-If not using disposable probe tips or caps, the removable tip or cap of the epilator needle/probe holder is cleaned and disinfected after each client. - Needles used for electrolysis are single-use, disposable, pre-packaged, and sterile and disposed of in an approved sharps container immediately after use.
-Sharps containers must be discarded in accordance with biomedical waste regulation. - Ultrasonic cleaning units, forceps, and all containers, including their removable parts, are cleaned and disinfected between each client according to the manufacturer's instructions.

-ADDITIONAL CONSIDERATIONS FOR BODY ART PROFESSIONALS, TATTOO PARLORS, AND PIERCING SHOPS

-- Disposable gloves are required throughout the tattooing or piercing service and while performing cleaning and disinfection of all implements and surfaces after each customer session. - Workers should ensure they wash their hands thoroughly with soap and water or use hand sanitizer immediately before putting on and after removing gloves. - Suspend piercing and tattooing services for the mouth/nose area. - □ Chairs should be arranged to ensure at least six feet of space between customers.
-Establishments should consider additional divider shields or other impermeable barriers where appropriate. - U Workers should provide tattooing or piercing services for only one customer at a time.
+- Workers and customers are required to wear face masks at all times, unless the service being rendered requires the customer to remove their face mask.
+In situations where a customer must remove his/her face mask to receive a service, the worker must wear a face shield over a face mask, and are strongly encouraged to wear a mask that is more effective at protecting against small aerosol transmission, including but not limited to a fit tested N95, KN95, and double-masks. - ☐ Disposable gloves are required throughout the entire esthetic service and while performing cleaning and disinfection of all implements and surfaces after each client session.

+Before leaving the treatment room, workers are required to remove and dispose of gloves, wash their hands or apply proper hand sanitizer, and use a paper towel or sanitizer wipe, to open and close the treatment room door while leaving the room.
+All single use items, such as disposable wax collars, cotton, neck strips, and applicators are used once and immediately thrown away.
+Product samples, including make-up, must not be used at any time.
+The trash bin has a lid and lined with a disposable plastic bag.
+Workers are required to wash their hands immediately upon finishing services.
+Aerosol generating procedures such as steam or oxygen treatments should be discontinued.
+ADDITIONAL CONSIDERATIONS FOR MASSAGE SERVICES (NON-HEALTH CARE SETTINGS) Clients are required to wash their hands before any services are provided.
+The use of disposable face cradle covers and/or protecting the table, table warmers, bolsters, and other items with pillowcases that can be removed and replaced between each client are being used.
+If providing facial massages or other hands-on work on the face, use non-latex gloves for this part of the treatment. .
+Hand treatments are provided as the last part of the service.
+Workers are required to wash their hands immediately upon finishing massage services.
+ADDITIONAL CONSIDERATIONS FOR ELECTROLOGY SERVICES Electrologists are required to wear face masks at all times and use disposable gloves during the client's entire treatment.
+Tweezers, rollers, and needle holder caps are properly cleaned and sterilized between each client.
+The use of disposable probes that do not require a probe tip or can are used when possible.
+If not using disposable probe tips or caps, the removable tip or cap of the epilator needle/probe holder is cleaned and disinfected after each client.
+Needles used for electrolysis are single-use, disposable, pre-packaged, and sterile and disposed of in an approved sharps container immediately after use.
+Sharps containers must be discarded in accordance with biomedical waste regulation.
+Ultrasonic cleaning units, forceps, and all containers, including their removable parts, are cleaned and disinfected between each client according to the manufacturer's instructions.
+ADDITIONAL CONSIDERATIONS FOR BODY ART PROFESSIONALS, TATTOO PARLORS, AND PIERCING SHOPS Disposable gloves are required throughout the tattooing or piercing service and while performing cleaning and disinfection of all implements and surfaces after each customer session.
+Workers wash their hands thoroughly with soap and water or use hand sanitizer immediately before putting on and after removing gloves.
+Suspend piercing and tattooing services for the mouth/nose area.
+Chairs are arranged to ensure at least six feet of space between customers.
+Establishments should consider additional divider shields or other impermeable barriers where appropriate.
+Workers provide tattooing or piercing services for only one customer at a time.